frederic-perez/AmE-dictionary/data/idioms.md

 __top dog__ :three::hammer: _ChatGPT-4 is still the top dog._ _Llama 3 is now the top dog in open-source AI models._
 __top of mind__ :dart::two: Occupying one’s foremost attention or concern.
 Often hyphenated when used before a noun. _I assure you that privacy issues are a top-of-mind priority for our company._ _His top-of-mind interest._
 __top off__ _L.A. is topping off pools, watering lawns, washing cars._
+__top something off__
 __top something up__ To add a bit of something to replenish the amount that was used. _Let me top your drink up.
 Can I top up your glass?_ _Topping up testosterone doesn’t reduce fractures._
 __top the bill__ Be the most important item or performer in a show, play, etc: _Topping the bill tonight will be Robbie Williams._ _I’ll top the bill, I’ll overkill._
 __top-flight__ Stellar; excellent; of the highest level of quality or worth.
 Can be used with or without the hyphen when used after a noun.
 __top-heavy__ __1__ _slang_ Of a woman, having very large breasts. __2__ _slang_ Of a man, having large upper-body muscles with relatively small lower-body muscles.
-__topsy-turvy__ :two::hammer: _There’s an old Zen saying: “The world is topsy-turvy.”_ _Welcome back to another topsy-turvy day in AI._
+__topsy-turvy__ :three::hammer: [:scroll: It likely comes from the combination of “top” and “turvy,” with “turvy” being related to the Old English word “terve,” which means to turn or to overturn.] _There’s an old Zen saying: “The world is topsy-turvy.”_ _Welcome back to another topsy-turvy day in AI._
+__torn to ribbons__ Tattered or ragged strips: _a dress torn to ribbons._
 __torqued off__ Particularly irritated, frustrated, or exasperated. _It’s no use getting torqued off just because you don’t like your professor’s style of teaching._
 __toss (one’s) hat in(to) the ring__
 __toss (something)__ __1__ To dispose of something as trash. _Let’s toss these leftovers—they’ve been in here for days._ __2__ To search something or some place, especially in a rough, haphazard, or disorderly manner. _The cops came by and tossed our office in their search for incriminating evidence._
 __toss and turn__ Sleep badly.
 __toss out__ _v_ :two::hammer: _One student tossed out expletives._
+__touch and go__
 __touch base (with someone)__ :five: To contact someone to update them or receive an update from them. _I was just calling to touch base since it’s been a few weeks since we last spoke._ _Syn_ get in touch, connect
 __touch base__ :two::hammer:
-__touch down__
+__touch down__ :two::hammer:
-__touch grass__ Go outside.
+__touch grass__ :dart::two: Go outside.
 It’s usually used in an insulting way to imply that someone spends too much time online, perhaps posting on social media or losing at video games, and that they should go outside for once—or at least away from other people!
+To participate in normal activities in the real world especially as opposed to online experiences and interactions.
 __touch on (something)__ :two: To discuss or deal with some topic informally or in passing.
 __touch up__ :dart::four: __1__ _v_ To fix minor flaws in or make minor changes to something.
 A noun or pronoun can be used between “touch” and “up.” _I’d just like to touch up my makeup before we leave._ _All you need to do is touch the wall up with a bit of spackle and paint, and it will be as good as new!_ _You need to touch up your hair color._ __2__ _n_ A minor change or fix.
 As a noun, the phrase is usually hyphenated. _The cover is almost ready, it just needs a few touch-ups before we send it to the printer._ _A paint touch-up._
 __touch wood__